apache/ratis/ratis-docs/src/site/markdown/index.md

 # Apache Ratis
 Apache Ratis is a highly customizable Raft protocol implementation in Java.
-Raft is a easily understandable consensus algorithm to manage replicated state.
+[Raft](https://raft.github.io/) is an easily understandable consensus algorithm to manage replicated state.

+The Ratis project was started at 2017 as an incubator project, and has graduated at Feb 17, 2021.
+Originally, Ratis is built for using Raft in [Apache Ozone](https://ozone.apache.org) where Ratis is used to replicate raw data and to provide high availability, and the correctness and performance of Ratis has been heavily tested with Ozone.

-Apache Ratis could be used in any Java application where state should be replicated between multiple instances.
+Unlike many other raft implementations, Ratis is designed to be pluggable, it could be used in any Java application where state should be replicated between multiple instances.

 ## Ratis Features

-TODO: complete this section
-#### Multi-group servers
-TODO: complete this section
-#### Separate RAFT log storage from actual data (client-data)
-TODO: complete this section
+Since Ratis is designed to be pluggable in any Java applications, Ratis provides abstractions over Raft protocol for users, which make Raft library fully decoupled from your application.
+The key features of Raft are described below.

+### Pluggable transport
+Ratis provides a pluggable transport layer.
+By default gRPC, Netty+Protobuf and Apache Hadoop RPC based transports are provided.

+### Pluggable state machine
+Ratis supports a log and state machine.
+State machine typically contains the data that you want to make highly available.
+Ratis makes it easy to use your own state machine.

+### Pluggable raft log
+Raft log is also pluggable, users can provide their own log implementation.
+The default implementation stores log in local files.

+Application can define the policies of how to write data and where it should be written easily.

+### Log service

+Ratis provides a log service recipe provides StateMachines to implement a distributed log service with a focused client API.
+For more information, please read the [LogService documentation](https://ratis.apache.org/logservice).